IroAlexis/Lunion/README.md

 How it works
 ------------
 For the native games, Lunion detects if you have installed with your package manager and integrates them in the library.
 It integrates also emulator applications and compatibility layers:
-* Wine (and/or [Lunion Play](https://github.com/IroAlexis/lunion-play/tree/lunion-play) alias Wine TkG), a open source compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD
+* [Wine](https://www.winehq.org/) (and/or [Lunion Play](https://github.com/IroAlexis/lunion-play/tree/lunion-play) entirely based on [Wine TkG](https://github.com/Frogging-Family/wine-tkg-git)), a open source compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, macOS, & BSD
-* DXVK, a open source Vulkan-based translation layer for Direct3D 9/10/11 which allows running 3D applications on Linux using Wine
+* [DXVK](https://github.com/doitsujin/dxvk), a open source Vulkan-based translation layer for Direct3D 9/10/11 which allows running 3D applications on Linux using Wine
-* VKD3D Proton, a fork of VKD3D, which aims to implement the full Direct3D 12 API on top of Vulkan
+* [VKD3D-Proton](https://github.com/HansKristian-Work/vkd3d-proton), a fork of [VKD3D](https://source.winehq.org/git/vkd3d.git/), which aims to implement the full Direct3D 12 API on top of Vulkan